henryhoo/henryhoo.github.io/source/_posts/my-site-development-log-hexo-nexT-GithubPage.md

 - nextT
 categories: UI
 ---
 I played with hexo to build my first personal website on 2016.
 Then it was untouched for a long time until today, I decided to pick things up and try to learn some UI staff with it.
-This page is mainly for log what I learn and do with my personal site.
+This page is mainly for logging what I learnt and and how i used it on this site.
 <!-- more -->
 ## Add plugins
 ### Gitment comments